EdwinKuttappi/Style_Hacks/questions.md

 <h1>Customization 2</h1>

 <h2>1.
-What is Bootstrap and how is it useful n developing websites?</h2>
+What is Bootstrap and how is it useful in developing websites?</h2>
 <!--<p>ANSWER</p>-->
 <h2>2.
 What are the benefits of using Bootstrap in web development compared to css?</h2>
 <!--<p>ANSWER</p>-->